murgurgulor/the-murgurgu-lore/src/site/notes/Dungeons & Dragons/Tomb of Annihilation/Lore.md

 - There are many types of **Grung** in the jungle, with different colours designating different socetial standing.
 You can extract poison from them.
 - **Scented Ferns** are used to create insect repellant, to ward off the disease-carrying flies
 - **Sinda Berries** can be used to cure or protect against poisons (requires 10 fresh berries)
-- **Zobu Mushrooms** are poisonous mushrooms that explode in a puff of poisonous spores when thrown. **Sinda Berries** protect against them
+- **Zabou Mushrooms** are poisonous mushrooms that explode in a puff of poisonous spores when thrown. **Sinda Berries** protect against them
-- **Light Nuts** are strange coconuts that emit a light when shaken or rattled
+- **Wukka Nuts** are strange coconuts that emit a light when shaken or rattled
 - **Dancing Monkey Fruit** is the party drug of the Chultan jungles

 ---